 The basic instruction program will include the courses required for each grade level by the Iowa Department of Education.
 The instructional approach will be gender fair and multicultural.

-Students enrolled in kindergarten will attend school all day every day.
+Students enrolled in the early-kindergarten and kindergarten programs will attend school all day every day.
 The basic instruction program is designed to develop healthy emotional and social habits and growth in the language arts and communication skills, as well as the capacity to complete individual tasks, and the ability to protect and increase physical well‐being experiences relating to the development of life skills and human growth and development.

 The basic instruction program of students enrolled in grades one through six will include English‐language arts, social studies, mathematics, science, health, human growth and development, physical education, traffic safety, music, and visual arts.
 The basic instruction program of students enrolled in grades seven and eight will include English‐language arts, social studies, mathematics, science, health, human growth and development, family and consumer education, career education, technology education, physical education, music, and visual arts.